YC-backed Basement is a social network for close friends only

 Rojo and Berman believe timing is more in their favor than it was with Path, but are also targeting a different audience.
 Whereas Path was aimed both at close friends and family, Basement wants to position itself squarely with young people who are already spending their time in meme-laden group chats.

 “One of the challenges is that growth isn’t necessarily as inherently explosive in a micro-network as it would be with a broader social network,” said Rojo.
 “What’s exciting to us is that if anyone tries to spark up something similar to this, they’ll be one or two years behind.
-It’s harder to grow a micronetwork, but once it’s bigger it’s much more robust because it’s the place where people turn when they want to connect with their close friends.”
+It’s harder to grow a micro-network, but once it’s bigger it’s much more robust because it’s the place where people turn when they want to connect with their close friends.”

 What’s more: Basement promises to never run ads on the platform.